 Halo antenna as inspiration

 Shortened multiband dipoles for 10 and 20 meter bands are widely commercially available.
 But with 7m to 8m wide, they’re still large for a small roof or garden.
 In addition, shortening elements generally also means giving in on performance.
 Because a dipole is directional, you also need a decent rotor.
 At only 2.8 x 2.8m, the alternative takes up little space, doesn’t underperform in comparison to a full width dipole and is also omnidirectional.
-It’s the dual band Square Halo.
+It’s the dual band Square Halo, also known as the Squalo antenna.
 The inspiration comes from the Halo antenna, a popular horizontally polarized omnidirectional radiator for VHF and the Cobwebb antenna, a horizontally polarized omnidirectional radiator for HF.

 The folded dipole as the base element

 If you have taken an amateur radio exam, then you have undoubtedly learned about the properties of a folded dipole.
 When stretched out, such a dipole for the 20 meter band is approximately 10.5m wide and has an impedance of 300 ohms.
 That folded dipole is the basis of the Square Halo.
 If you put it a circular shape, with the ends just not touching each other, you get the famous Halo antenna.
 Still in use here and there for reception in the 3 meter band.
 The nice thing about this round shape is that the folded dipole then has an impedance close to 50 ohms.
 In addition, the Halo is a near omnidirectional antenna.
 You don’t need an expensive rotor!

 How to make it a square halo